 Every year, awards are presented at the MISA Ontario Annual Conference to individual information technology leaders and to municipal and associate member organizations.
 A panel made up of representatives from various municipalities selects award recipients from all of the nominations received.

-Submissions for the MISA Ontario 2020 Awards will close April 10.
+NOW EXTENDED: Submissions for the MISA Ontario 2020 Awards will close April 24.

 2020 MISA Ontario MUNICIPAL Awards Nomination Form